NVME-git/NYC-TLC-Data-Engineering/README.md

 large volume of trip logs on a monthly basis by taxi zone and NYC borough.
 This data can then be used to redistribute vehicles appropriately where needed.

+This project uses Apache Airflow to automate and orchestrate ETL and data analysis tasks on new data as it becomes available on a monthly basis.
+Amazon S3 is where the source data resides.
+A second S3 bucket was made for the purpose of showcasing the ability of airflow and redshift to source multiple data sources and formats easily.
+AWS Redshift is used because it is fast, with high performance and is horizontally scalable with  massive storage capacity.
+For reference, it takes approximately 2 minutes in order to move the 21 million rows (1.6 GB) of the fhvhv rides table from S3 to Redshift.

 ##### Taxi zone map of Brooklyn
 ![Brooklyn Map](maps/taxi_zone_map_brooklyn.jpg)